openmrv/MRV/Formatted/Modules_1/image_composite.md

   stage: Inputs
 ---

-# 1.1 Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine
+# Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine

 ## 1 Background

 This tutorial will walk you through how to create a composite using Landsat and/or Sentinel-2 imagery on a national level in Google Earth Engine (GEE).
 Here, the process is demonstrated for the country of Colombia.
 The tutorial is accompanied by a GEE repository that contains three scripts, and a series of videos that walk you through some of the sections.
-The scripts enable you to create a composite that can be used in subsequent sections of this training.
+The scripts enable you to create a composite that can be used in other tutorials here on OpenMRV.

 ### 1.1 Google Earth Engine